cnio-bu/tcca/README.md

 Equivalent enrichment matrices are also generated using Beyondcell scores (instead of UCell) via Snakemake:
 - `export_bcfunctional_to_BP.R`: converts Seurat v4 objects into Seurat v5 with BPCell matrices.
 - `merge_studywise_functional_bps.R`: merges Beyondcell matrices from all studies into a single functional matrix across all malignant cells.
-- `functional_heat_sketchs_all.R` and `functional_heat_sketchs_sctherapy.R`: generate sketches of 5,000 cells from the UCell enrichment matrix (including all malignant cell population or subsetting cells from scTherapy-defined subclones) to create ComplexHeatmap visualizations of functional activity with `functional_heatmap.R`.
+- `functional_heat_sketchs_all.R` and `functional_heat_sketchs_sctherapy.R`: generate sketches of 5,000 cells from the UCell enrichment matrix (including all malignant cell population or subsetting cells from scTherapy-defined subclones) to create ComplexHeatmap visualizations of functional activity with `functional_clusters_heatmap.R` and `functional_heatmap.R`.

 **3. NMF-based metaprogram discovery (`nmf/`)**
 - `compute_nmf.R`: runs sample-wise NMF decomposition on malignant cells to infer recurrent transcriptional programs.
 Executed in parallel across studies using SLURM (`run_nmf_study&subclone.sh`).